csc-training/geocomputing_course/materials/htc.md

 * How many workers does this process need?
 * Can you identify potential for parallelisation in this recipe?
-* And what if you are cooking with the help of a friend help?
+* And what if you are cooking with the help of a friend?
 Is the soup done any faster?

 Adjusted from [Introduction to parallel programming in Python by the Carpentries](https://carpentries-incubator.github.io/lesson-parallel-python)